34 Facts That Will Make You Stop Using Plastic

 Thyroid hormones, which regulate energy in the body, are also altered by BPA.
 In November 2016, the International Journal of Environmental Research and Public Health published evidence linking BPA with autoimmune thyroid disorders (such as Hashimoto’s disease).
 Lab tests measuring BPA exceeded measurable detection limits in 52 percent of individuals with elevated thyroid antibodies.
 The toxic levels of BPA had caused their thyroid gland to be under autoimmune attack.

-A new study has found evidence that BPA may negatively impact women's reproductive systems and cause chromosome damage, birth defects and miscarriages.
-Researchers from Washington State University and the University of California, Davis, found that monkeys exposed to BPA in utero experienced reproductive abnormalities that increased their risk of giving birth to offspring with Down syndrome or even suffering a miscarriage.
+A 2012 study published in the Proceedings of the National Academy of Sciences has found evidence that BPA may negatively impact women’s reproductive systems and cause chromosome damage, birth defects, and miscarriages.
+In the study, the researchers found that monkeys exposed to BPA in utero experienced reproductive abnormalities that increased their risk of giving birth to offspring with Down syndrome or even suffering a miscarriage.

 BPA increases blood pressure

-Megan Casper, MS, RDN, a dietitian and owner of Nourished Bite Nutrition based in NYC, says that consuming beverages from cans lined with BPA can raise blood pressure.
-In clinical trials, volunteers drank the same beverage in glass bottles or cans.
+Megan Casper, RDN, a dietitian and owner of Nourished Bite Nutrition based in New York City, says that consuming beverages from cans lined with BPA can raise blood pressure.
+In a 2015 study published in the journal Hypertension, volunteers drank the same beverage in glass bottles or cans.
 Two hours after consumption, researchers measured their urinary BPA concentration and blood pressure; BPA urine levels were higher in the canned group, and their systolic blood pressure jumped by an average of 4.5 mm Hg, compared to the glass bottle group.
-Avoiding plastic is just one of 13 ways green living can make you healthier.

 BPA irritates your bowels

-A recent study shows that BPA has been associated with irritable bowel disease, by negatively impacting gut microbial amino acid metabolism.
-Irritable bowel disease is a collection of diseases that includes ulcerative colitis and Crohn's disease.
+A 2018 study published in the journal Experimental Biology and Medicine found BPA has been associated with irritable bowel disease, by negatively impacting gut microbial amino acid metabolism.
+Irritable bowel disease is a collection of diseases that includes ulcerative colitis and Crohn’s disease.
 Exposure to BPA was also found to increase the levels of several compounds that drive colon inflammation.

 BPA-free may be B.S.

-While it's tempting to believe BPA-free plastics will solve these problems, the truth is more complicates.
-A recent study examined more than 450 BPA-free products going through ordinary wear and tear, such as microwaving, dishwashing, and sunlight exposure.
+While it’s tempting to believe BPA-free plastics will solve these problems, the truth is more complicates.
+A 2011 study published in Environmental Health Perspectives found more than 450 BPA-free products going through ordinary wear and tear, such as microwaving, dishwashing, and sunlight exposure.
 More than 95 percent emitted chemicals that acted like estrogen—just like BPA.
-"So while BPA is on its way out, the fact is that the replacements to BPA just haven't been studied well and may have similar effects," says Casper.
-"In fact, BPS, a popular plastic replacement for BPA in water bottles, does not have to be labeled and, once ingested, behaves much the same way as BPA."
-Consider upgrading to ECOlunchbox's non-toxic, stainless steel food containers for packed lunches and leftovers.
-These environment-friendly containers come in a variety of sizes, feature leak-proof silicone lids.
-Compared to plastic, silicone lasts longer, stands up better against heat and cold, and is more ocean-friendly—plus it's odorless, stain-resistant, hypoallergenic, and has no open pores to harbor harmful bacteria.
-Plus, they're dishwasher and oven safe.
+“So while BPA is on its way out, the fact is that the replacements to BPA just haven’t been studied well and may have similar effects,” says Casper.
+“In fact, BPS, a popular plastic replacement for BPA in water bottles, does not have to be labeled and, once ingested, behaves much the same way as BPA.”
 Find out more about the hidden danger lurking inside your BPA-free plastic products.

 Heat and plastic don’t mix